q66/cffi-lua/STATUS.md

 ## Portability

-The main testing environment is `ppc64le` Linux.
-Other environments are currently not tested.
-The code is written to be portable and likely works already (except on Windows).
+Windows support is currently missing in the code, but otherwise the other platforms below have been tested.
+Architectures currently tested include `ppc64le`, `ppc64` and `x86_64`.
+Others should also work, as long as supported by `libffi`.

 - [x] Linux
-- [x] FreeBSD (other BSDs may also work; patches welcome)
+- [x] FreeBSD (other BSDs may also work; patches welcome if not)
 - [ ] Windows
 - [x] macOS (dependencies from homebrew; `libffi` needs `PKG_CONFIG_PATH`)
 - [x] Little endian